matt0129/rag-qa-pipeline/README.md

 # 2. Configure keys
 cp .env.example .env
-# Edit .env with your OpenAI and Cohere API keys
+# Edit .env with your own OpenAI and Cohere API keys, mine are masked

 # 3. Add PDFs to your data/raw/
 # Example Naming convention: JPM_10K_2024.pdf is how I did mine